 There are numerous beautiful flowering plants that bloom in winter, bringing life, color, and even fragrance to the colder months.

-Whether you’re an experienced gardener or a novice looking to add some winter cheer to your outdoor space, these 25 winter-blooming plants will brighten up your garden.
+If you´re looking to add some winter cheer to your outdoor space, these 25 winter-blooming plants will brighten up your garden.

 1. Cyclamen (Cyclamen spp.)